 Either way, once it gets to the courts, one party is not going to be completely satisfied.
 It’s true that even in mediation, you may not completely be satisfied with the outcome either but it’s far more likely you’ll reach a favourable conclusion than what you would in a courtroom.
 Courtrooms are full of disappointment and there is always one side that ends up more disappointed than the other.

 It also gives you the ability to tell your side of the story in your own way.
 This can help each party deal with the emotions they may be feeling as a result of the dispute and pave a path for moving forward positively.
 This of course, results in greater satisfaction for both parties during and after the mediation process.

 Mediation Is More Flexible

 There is much more flexibility with mediation compared to lawsuits.
 Courtroom processes are strict and rigid.
 There is a process that must be adhered to at all times.
-During mediation both parties can get their side of the story out without the kind of constraints you’d find in a courtroom.
+During mediation, both parties can get their side of the story out without the kind of constraints you’d find in a courtroom.

-Another important point worth mentioning is that it’s possible to get more people involved during a mediation process.
+Another important point worth mentioning is that it’s possible to get more people involved during the mediation process.
 You can get associates, colleagues and even friends involved.
 This can help both sides come to an amicable solution.

 Closing Thoughts: Mediation And Its Benefits

 While mediation has grown incredibly popular and does bring many benefits, it’s certainly not the be all and end all of resolving disputes.
 Sometimes, issues and disputes will need to be resolved in the courts no matter how much you want to avoid it.